-- 1.2.1 Registered nurses in Singapore with a valid practicing certificate (full and conditional registration only) from Singapore Nursing Board. - 1.2.2 Currently in nursing practice. - 1.2.3 Candidates whose first language is not English are required to successfully complete an IELTS test to demonstrate their proficiency in the English language at the start of the programme.
-The minimum overall band score is 6.5, with no less than 6.0 in each of the listening, speaking, reading and writing categories. - 1.2.4 Every candidate will be required to matriculate as a student of the University and pay all outstanding fees before graduating.
+- 1.2.1 Registered nurses in Singapore with a valid practicing certificate (full and conditional registration only) from Singapore Nursing Board. - 1.2.2 Candidates whose first language is not English are required to successfully complete an IELTS test to demonstrate their proficiency in the English language at the start of the programme.
+The minimum overall band score is 6.5, with no less than 6.0 in each of the listening, speaking, reading and writing categories.